ude-soco/CourseMapper-webserver/README.md

       (**Optional**) To check the location of your Python virtual environment, type `pipenv --venv` the following command in your command prompt

-- Download the spacy package
+- Download the spacy package (only first time)

   ```
   python -m spacy download en